 - Any negative credit history

 You can get online pre-approval or apply for a product by phone.
 Scottish Pacific offers a range of business finance options that may help improve your business.
-You should always research a number of lenders and products before deciding on the option that is right for your business.
+You should always research a number of personal loan lenders and products before deciding on the option that is right for your business.